Compare savings accounts for Irish savers

 You can grow your money with savings accounts by choosing one that offers a competitive rate of interest.

-Demand deposit accounts let you withdraw your money at any time, while fixed term deposits lock away funds for a set period of time in exchange for higher interest.
+Demand deposit accounts let you withdraw your money at any time, while fixed term deposits lock away funds for a set period in exchange for higher interest.

 While easy access can be seen as a major plus, it also means that saving could be difficult if you give in to temptation.